odinuv/web/articles/debugging/rest-api.md

 {:toc}

 This article describes the debugging of [AJAX](/articles/javascript/#ajax) applications.
 These techniques also apply for debugging of SPAs with REST API.
+Before you start writing and debugging AJAX applications, be sure to have a good understanding of [HTTP protocol](/articles/http/).

 The problem with AJAX request is that you cannot see it.
 You have a JavaScript functionality which triggers it and you have some backend code which generates the response.
 But there is no change in the current URL displayed in